makerdao/token-auction/README.md

 the buy token in a forward auction, and by increasing amounts of forgone sell token in a reverse auction.
-Highest bidders are continually rewarded as well: bids are locked once they have existed for a given duration with no higher bids, at which point the highest bidder can claim their dues.
+Highest bidders are continually rewarded as well: bids are locked once they have existed for a given time with no higher bids, at which point the highest bidder can claim their dues.

 The auctions are **managed**.
 An auction manager can manage an